Decision Layer for Agents · Deterministic · MCP Ready

 See it live: a Sertainly-powered expense agent

 A real agent conversation powered by Sertainly.
-The agent uses needs_info to collect only what's required, then returns a deterministic verdict.
+The agent uses the halted + evidence_needed channel to collect only what's required, then returns a deterministic decision.
 No hallucinations.
 No over-asking.

-Agent conversation demo — expense approval with needs_info loop, itemized receipt, and compliant verdict with trace ID
+Agent conversation demo — expense approval with evidence-needed loop, itemized receipt, and ok status with trace ID

 Your agent calls decisions as MCP tools